BradyJRothrock/Oracle-Analytics-Cloud-Workshop/LabGuide300.md

-## Lab 300 – Analyzing Social Media with Sales – Data Blending and Wrangling
+## Part 3 – Analyzing Social Media with Sales – Data Blending and Wrangling

 >You must have completed Lab 200, in order to complete all sections of this Lab.